By Madeline Bocaro ©

 sequined suit (the colour varied at each gig).
 Ron, the mysterious

-deadpan figure, usually firmly planted behind his keyboards, now began
+deadpan figure (usually firmly planted behind his keyboard) now began

 to nurture his inner child which emerged in a scary, full drag

-strip-tease in the David Lynch directed “I Predict” video (not a pretty
+strip-tease in the “I Predict” video (not a pretty

 stage routines including a wacky shuffle and tap dance, and a mime to